 “Well done.” the Wizard pats me on the shoulder with his fat paw and his tail tickles me in my neck.

 “I know, it shows that the SEO is working perfectly on that site.”
 I answer and I have a nagging feeling that I am totally off subject.
-Looking back, I think the Wizard was pleased that I put aside any petty feelings and just forwarded the client request to Nisha.
+Looking back, I think the Wizard was pleased that I put aside any petty feelings and just forwarded the client request to the White Queen.
 But still, that’s me.

 “Yes.
 I just don’t think she knows how to market herself.” the Wizard looks at me expectantly.